 The first Kanji is understood as strength, power, or force.

-The middle character is a connecting particle like, "and".
+The middle character is a connecting particle similar to “and.”

 The first two characters mean ancestors or forefathers.